ShRoO0oM/handsomeIOS/README.md

 						<DT><A HREF="https://medium.com/flawless-app-stories/app-architecture-and-object-composition-in-swift-c9101a9e37e3?source=bookmarks---------4----------------">App Architecture and Object Composition in SwiftCreating reusable components to architect UI, concurrency, data, and other modules in Swift.</A>
 						<DT><A HREF="https://medium.com/commencis/reusability-and-composition-in-swift-6630fc199e16">Reusability and Composition in Swift – Commencis – Medium</A>
 						<DT><A HREF="https://jobandtalent.engineering/ios-architecture-an-state-container-based-approach-4f1a9b00b82e?source=bookmarks---------102----------------">iOS Architecture: A State Container based approach</A>
 						<DT><A HREF="https://medium.com/@lubabahasnain93/design-patterns-in-swift-part-i-creational-design-pattern-18d4be82092f?source=bookmarks---------45----------------">Design Patterns in Swift: Part I — Creational Design PatternDesign patterns are different solutions to software engineering problems.
-Softwares can be built without them but its a lot harder.
-I will...</A>
+Softwares can be built without them but its a lot harder.</A>
 						<DT><A HREF="https://medium.com/@johnsundell/using-the-builder-pattern-in-swift-6122b7884fca?source=bookmarks---------53----------------">Using the builder pattern in SwiftClick here to read this post on Swift by Sundell instead, you won’t regret it 😉</A>
 						<DT><A HREF="https://badootech.badoo.com/singleton-service-locator-and-tests-in-ios-d69484e88944?source=bookmarks---------116----------------">Singleton, Service Locator and tests in iOSIn this article, I want to review the usage of Singleton and Service Locator patterns in iOS and the reasons why they are often called...</A>
 						<DT><A HREF="https://medium.com/@johnsundell/using-the-factory-pattern-to-avoid-shared-state-in-swift-7b06052a7de7?source=bookmarks---------192----------------">Using the factory pattern to avoid shared state in SwiftRead this post with syntax highlighting on swiftbysundell.com.</A>